qveex/k-means_clustering_image/README.md

-# k-means clusterinf of image
+# k-means clustering of image
 -----------------------------

 Clustering of image by k-means algorithm